According to the National Multifamily Housing Council, there are over 18 million apartments in the United States alone.

-This will help determine how power a vacuum you should purchase.
+This will help determine how powerful a vacuum you should purchase.

-Homes with lots of carpet need a more powerful vacuum but here’s the tricky part.
+Homes with lots of carpets need a more powerful vacuum, but here’s the tricky part.
 How do you balance power and size?

-The term “motorized brush” refers to a bristled brush that has its own motor.
-Having that motor is important because it helps the brush spin with force and agitate carpet fibers and deep clean.
+The term “motorized brush” refers to a bristled brush that has its motor.
+Having that motor is essential because it helps the brush spin with force and agitates carpet fibers and deep clean.

-Agitation is the most important aspect of deep cleaning and the best vacuums must have this feature.
+Agitation is the most crucial aspect of deep cleaning, and the best vacuums must have this feature.

 Dyson is always a good option if you’re looking for an upright.
-Even their V8 and V6 line does a good job of agitating to a lesser degree.
+Even their V8 and V6 line does an excellent job of agitating to a lesser degree.

-Unfortunately Dyson canisters don’t have a motorized brush.
-Their beater bars are rely on the force of suction to spin and agitation isn’t as good.
+Unfortunately, Dyson canisters don’t have a motorized brush.
+Their beater bars rely on the force of suction to spin and agitation isn’t as good.

-For homes that only have hard floor then you don’t need something as powerful.
+For homes that only have hard floors, then you don’t need something as powerful.

 This allows it to reach deep under furniture than a traditional upright without that feature.

-If you have a large mess of chips scattered, it won’t snow plow because the soft roller will literally grab large bits of dirt.
+If you have a giant mess of chips scattered, it won’t snowplow because the soft roller will grab significant bits of dirt.

-It also transitions well from bare floor to carpet and you don’t have to swap tools like you’d need in a Dyson.
+It also transitions well from bare floor to carpet, and you don’t have to swap tools as you’d need in a Dyson.

 The after photos are just after a single pass.
-And this isn’t the typical mess that you’ll encounter on a daily basis.
+And this isn’t the typical mess that you’ll encounter daily.
 But it is capable of cleaning such when needed.

-In “lift away” mode this product is essentially a canister vacuum.
+In “lift away” mode, this product is primarily a canister vacuum.
 It can do things that a canister can but with a longer cord and larger bin.

 The first option in this list does have a cord.
-And if that is a limitation for you then this next product should be on your shortlist.
-That is if you’re willing to spend the $500+ price tag.
+And if that is a limitation for you, then this next product should be on your shortlist.
+That is if you’re willing to spend the premium price tag.

-The improved motor and battery has extended the run time to 40 minutes without the motorized tool.
+The improved motor and battery have extended the run time to 40 minutes without the motorized tool.
 And up to 25 minutes without it.

-However, this machine will not deep clean though it does a very good job at preventing dirt from piling up especially on high traffic spots.
+However, this machine can’t deep clean though it does an excellent job of preventing dirt from piling up, especially on high traffic spots.

-Like all Dyson cordless vacuums, this product is built to be flexible.
+Like all Dyson cordless vacuums, this product flexible.
 It’s got interchangeable tools.
-These include brush tool, combination, crevice tool and mini-motorized tool.
+These include brush tools, combination, crevice tool, and mini-motorized tool.

 All of these tools are interchangeable and are usable with or without the wand.
 Combine that with the powerful motor and agitation gives Dyson the unmatched combination of versatility and cleaning performance not found in other cordless vacuums.

-The V8 Absolute is an ideal option for small to medium sized apartments with carpet and bare floor.
-But if your home only has bare floor then I suggest going for the Dyson V6 Fluffy a few hundred bucks.
-It only has the soft roller beater bar which is the only thing you’ll need of hard floors.
+The V8 Absolute is an ideal option for small to medium-sized apartments with carpet and bare floor.
+But if your home only has bare floors, then I suggest going for the Dyson V6 Fluffy.
+It only has the soft roller beater bar, which is the only thing you’ll need of hard floors.

-Bottom line: If you have an extra $500 to burn and want something cordless, the Dyson V8 is a great option for homes with carpet and hard floor.
-The new design solves common issues found in the V6 series – biggest of which is how messy it is to empty the bin.
-But if your home only has bare floors then the V6 Fluffy is an excellent fall back.
+Bottom line: If you have extra cash to burn and want something cordless, the Dyson V8 is an excellent option for homes with carpet and hard floors.
+The new design solves common issues found in the V6 series – the biggest of which is how messy it is to empty the bin.
+But if your home only has bare floors, then the V6 Fluffy is an excellent fallback.

-Here’s another Shark in the list and they’ve made it again thanks to this next product I’m about to show you.
+Here’s another Shark on the list, and they’ve made it again thanks to this next product I’m about to show you.
 Shark calls this the Rocket DuoClean.
 And it looks similar to the Dyson, only with a cord.

-It has the almost the same performance at a cheaper rate.
+It has almost the same performance at a cheaper rate.

 And since this is a stick vacuum, it’ll have a smaller bin.

 The Shark Rocket series follows the Dyson principle of having interchangeable tools and a detachable wand.
-All tools are usable with or without the extension tube.
+All instruments are usable with or without the extension tube.

-So this gives it the same versatility as Dyson but at a much affordable price – it’s less than $285.
+So this gives it the same versatility as Dyson but at a much affordable price.